tvadde/CocktailBook/README.md

 ## Required tasks

 The end goal is to construct an app which will display a list of cocktails provided by the `CocktailsAPI` in the app's Main Screen and details for each of the cocktails in a Details Screen, which is shown whenever one of the cocktails is selected.
 Further description about the `CocktailsAPI`  is provided later.
-Please see the mocks bellow:
+Please see the mocks below:

 <p align="center">
     <img src="MDAssets/overview.png" width="1200" max-width="90%" alt="Design Overview" />